sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

-- [Font Mixer](https://github.com/littlebusters/Sketch-Font-Mixer), by littlebusters: Plugin can apply other fonts for each character type of Text Layer.
+- [AutoFixiOSTextLineHeight](https://github.com/youngxkk/AutoFixiOSTextLineHeight), by youngxkk: Auto Fix iOS Text Line Height, so that the font restoration degree of iOS design draft reaches 100%.
 - [Align and Resize To Layout](https://github.com/kevinvbre/align-and-resize-to-layout), by Kevin: Align and resize layers to your layout in Sketch
 - [WeTransfer](https://github.com/wetransfer/sketch-plugin), by WeTransfer: Share artboards and pages via WeTransfer
+- [Font Mixer](https://github.com/littlebusters/Sketch-Font-Mixer), by littlebusters: Plugin can apply other fonts for each character type of Text Layer.
 - [sketch-hyphenator](https://github.com/golmakov/sketch-hyphenator), by Aleksander Golmakov: Sketch plugin that hyphenates text
 - [Overrideit Sketchplugin](https://github.com/ahmedmigo/overrideit-sketchplugin), by Ahmed Genaidy: Overrideit is sketch plugin that allow designers to search in overridelist and overrides dropdowns, and with many other features.
 - [sketch-easing-gradients](https://github.com/larsenwork/sketch-easing-gradient), by larsenwork: Supercharge your gradients in Sketch with no-linear color mix and custom color spaces